chidibangzz/Workout-tracker/readme.md

 Workout fitness
 Maximize your fitness by keeping track of your workouts with my workout app.
 ## Motivation
-Fitness and health is an extremly important factor in my life and in so many others.
-My goal was to help people keep record of when they worked out along with the particular excercise completed.
+Fitness and health is an extremely important factor in my life and in so many others.
+My goal was to help people keep record of when they worked out along with the particular exercise completed.
 ## Screenshots
  <img src="workut-dashboard.png" alt="workoutpic" width="500" height="200">